mehrunes31/Codepad-sharp/Readme.md

 ## Installation

-To run Codepad+, you need to have Python installed on your machine.
+To run Codepad#, you need to have Python installed on your machine.
 You can download Python from [python.org](https://www.python.org/downloads/).

 1. Clone the repository: